Instobooks/Resources/README.md

 # Resources
-Add raw code(not complteted) sin this repo and also somelayouts if required which can used by other members
+Add raw code(not completed) in this repo and also some layouts if required which can used by other members